lab101/Framed/README.md

 If you work on OSX there will be a lot of security issues.
 1. you need to allow the downloaded file in the filevault
-2. the app can't access to assets folder because it runs in quarontine.Move the app to a different folder and than back to the original location.
+2. the app can't access to assets folder because it runs in quarontine.
+Move the app to a different folder and than back to the original location.
 After this osx will mark it as a safe file.

-Check the **[this video](https://vimeo.com/508517646 )** on how to do the above.
+Check the **[this video](https://vimeo.com/508517646/c90b0e026f )** on how to do the above.

 # Templates